Kettlebell Buying Guide: What Kettlebell Is Right For You?

 By design, these handled balls of iron are uniquely shaped and naturally cause the users body to be used as a balance throughout a full range of motion.
 This allows for a total body workout that can be designed from simple movements that relate to the way people move in everyday life situations.

-Popular kettlebell movements that new or experienced users can perform are numerous!
+Popular kettlebell exercises that new or experienced users can perform are numerous!
 Who would have thought that a cast-iron ball with a handle on it could be so versatile?
 Traditional movements such as the Swing, Clean, Jerk, Row or Dead Lift can be performed and individuals with more training and coordination can attempt advanced movements such as the Russian Twist, Windmill or the Turkish Get-up.
-Don’t let this little ball of iron fool you, they pack a punch of exercise variety and with a little imagination anyone can create a new kettlebell exercise that can improve mobility!
+Don’t let this little ball of iron fool you, they pack a punch of exercise variety and with a little imagination anyone can create a new kettlebell workout that can improve mobility!

 What types of kettlebells are available for training?

 This has opened the market to a variety of kettlebell designs manufactured to cover major market segments.
-Manufacturers such as IRON COMPANY, Hampton Fitness, Ader Fitness, Body Solid, Kamparts, Cap Barbell, Rage, Ironskull and Powerblock now create these magnificent exercise tools to bring strength and endurance training convenience to everyone!
+Manufacturers such as IRON COMPANY, Ader Fitness, Body Solid, Kamparts, Cap Barbell, Rage, Ironskull and Powerblock now create these magnificent exercise tools to bring strength and endurance training convenience to everyone!

-Kettlebells can be found in pounds, kilograms or both as seen with IRON COMPANY kettlebells.
+Kettlebells can be found in pounds, kilograms or both as seen with IRON COMPANY premium powder coated kettlebells.
 Weight ranges can vary with the most popular weight increments from 5 to 200 lbs or 4 to 92 kg.
 From the traditional basic cast iron kettlebell, to the Skullbell designed with attitude, there is no shortage of types available to help anyone reach their training goals!

 Cast Iron: If you’re looking for basic, you can stick to the cast iron kettlebell.
 No thrills here, but they do the trick, come in basic black or gray cast iron, some can have color coded markings like the IRON COMPANY kettlebells designed to help designate a particular weight.
 Cast iron kettlebells are a very popular choice around the world amongst home, studio, commercial and government based facilities!

 Coated Kettlebells: If you’re in need of something to help protect your floor, equipment or surroundings then you should consider coated kettlebells!
 From a basic black coat to colorful bright additions of flair, these are cast iron kettlebells that are coated with polyurethane, rubber, vinyl or neoprene.
 Not only have they been designed to add a protective layer to the outside to prevent scuffs on floors, walls and the users surrounding exercise environment, some of them look downright awesome!
 They bring a colorful addition to any room and offer a better way to distinguish different weight increments amongst users.
-GSA purchasers often scoop up GSA Scheduled Black Urethane Coated Kettlebells from Hampton Fitness because they stand the test of time with a protective coating designed to hold up to the rigors of military training demands!
+GSA purchasers often scoop up GSA Scheduled Black Urethane Coated Kettlebells from IRON COMPANY because they stand the test of time with a protective coating designed to hold up to the rigors of military training demands!
 If they’re good enough for all branches of the military that has to speak volumes!

 Adjustable Kettlebells: Perhaps you need a kettlebell designed to save you space.
-Instead of purchasing a set of kettlebells of various weight increments you might consider a space saving kettlebell such as a Powerblock Adjustable Kettlebell or the Versa-Bell by Stamina!
+Instead of purchasing an entire set of kettlebells of various weight increments you might consider a space saving kettlebell such as a Powerblock Adjustable Kettlebell or the Versa-Bell by Stamina!
 Adjustable kettlebells are the perfect addition to any home user that wants to incorporate kettlebell training benefits but is short on space or money for an entire set!
 These units allow the user to create the bell weight of choice.
 Handles here come with cores that allow for additions of weight plates, pin select weight increments or a turn dial system that adjusts the weight for a dial and go quick change.
 The sure bet here is that there is an adjustable kettlebell that would work well in any home setting!

 Accessories for the kettlebell training enthusiasts are never out of reach!
 For the serious lifter, wrist guards make the perfect training tool!
 Guards allow the user to stay clear of bashing and bruising in the forearm area during swinging movements.
 There are even wrist savers made out of neoprene that you can use as a training aid.
 Easy to put on wrist savers help to minimize over training ailments such as small cuts or scrapes.
 Leather hand grips and gym chalk are also “handy” accessories to keep in your training arsenal!
 Find the right kettlebell training accessories and never have an excuse not to start your swinging!